 The next day Jesus decided to go to Galilee.
 He found Philip and said to him, "Follow me."
 Now Philip was from Bethsaida, the city of Andrew and Peter.
 Philip found Nathanael and said to him, "We have found him about whom Moses in the law and also the prophets wrote, Jesus son of Joseph from Nazareth."
 Nathanael said to him, "Can anything good come out of Nazareth?"
 Philip said to him, "Come and see."
 When Jesus saw Nathanael coming toward him, he said of him, "Here is truly an Israelite in whom there is no deceit!"
 Nathanael asked him, "Where did you get to know me?"
 Jesus answered, "I saw you under the fig tree before Philip called you."
 Nathanael replied, "Rabbi, you are the Son of God!
 You are the King of Israel!"
 Jesus answered, "Do you believe because I told you that I saw you under the fig tree?
 You will see greater things than these."
 And he said to him, "Very truly, I tell you, you will see heaven opened and the angels of God ascending and descending upon the Son of Man." -John 1:43-51

-Jesus drew people to him with a miraculous catch of fish, a healing, or turning water to wine.
+Jesus drew some people to him with a miraculous catch of fish, others through healing, and still others when turning water to wine.
 He drew Nathanael through humor.
 "Here's an Israelite in whom there is no Jacob."
 (Guile=Jacob=Israel).
 But the joke also invokes a deep intimacy, a being "known" that is also irresistible.
 To this Jesus adds, "I saw you under the fig tree" that is, my Jewish friends tell me, "studying Torah."
 Already, WE know a lot about Nathanael.
 Like Jesus, he has a sense of humor, and he loves God.

 To me, nothing is more seductive than being known, and nothing more off-putting than being misunderstood.
 I love this text because if Jesus knows Nathanael so well, perhaps he knows me.
-But to know Jesus in return, I've got to fend off my propensity to think I know him (meditation one) and turn toward that intimate unknowing of pure love (meditation two).
-And to love God and my neighbor, I'd better jolly well get to the task of knowing myself, because the false self eclipses anything true I might know about God and my neighbor (meditation three). ever on the ascending path of knowing and loving, -Suzanne
+But to know Jesus in return, I've got to fend off my propensity to think I know him already (Meditation One) and turn toward that intimate unknowing of pure love (Meditation Two).
+And to love God and my neighbor, I'd better jolly well get to the task of knowing myself, because the false self eclipses anything true I might know about God and my neighbor (Meditation Three).
+Ever on the descending and ascending path of knowing and loving, -Suzanne

 -Pema Chödrön Three Methods for Working with Uncertainty, Shambhala Sun, March 1997